2003 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2003 Sacagawea Dollar Varieties:

-• 2003-S DCAM Sacagawea Dollar: San Francisco proof-only issue, showcasing mirror-like fields and frosted design elements in Deep Cameo finish.
+• 2003-S DCAM Sacagawea Dollar: San Francisco proof-only issue, showcasing mirror-like fields and frosted design elements in Deep Cameo (DCAM) finish.
+Sold exclusively through annual proof sets, never available individually.

 The 2003 Sacagawea Dollar was produced at three U.S. Mint facilities in dramatically reduced quantities compared to earlier years, with each facility creating distinct versions for the collector market.
-Understanding the differences between these mintages, striking qualities, and survival rates is essential for accurately determining value and identifying the most desirable specimens for your collection.
+Understanding the differences between these mintages, striking qualities, and survival rates is essential for accurately determining value.

 2003-P Sacagawea Dollar Value

-The 2003-P Sacagawea Dollar stands out as one of the scarcer issues in the series, with a dramatically reduced mintage of just 3,080,000 pieces—a stark contrast to the 767 million struck at Philadelphia in 2000.
+The 2003-P Sacagawea Dollar stands out as one of the scarcer issues in the series, with a dramatically reduced mintage of just 3,080,000 pieces.
+This is a stark contrast to the 767 million struck at Philadelphia in 2000 alone — a 99.6% reduction in just three years.

-This collector-only production represents the series’ transition from failed circulation currency to exclusive numismatic offerings, sold directly through mint sets, bags, and rolls rather than entering general commerce.
+This collector-only NIFC production represents the series’ transition from failed circulation currency to exclusive numismatic offerings, sold directly through mint sets, bags, and rolls rather than entering general commerce.
+PCGS numismatist Jaime Hernandez confirmed this assessment on PCGS CoinFacts, noting the 2003-P as one of the scarcer issues in the Sacagawea series.

 2003-P Sacagawea Dollar Price/Grade Chart